radioactive-labs/plutonium-core/docs/guide/getting-started/core-concepts.md

 ## Entity Scoping

 Entity scoping is a powerful feature that allows you to partition resources based on a parent entity (like Organization or Account).
+It's how Plutonium achieve's multitenancy.

+By properly defining associations to an entity, row-level multitenancy comes for free, out of the box.

 ```ruby
 # Scope definition in engine